yochaigal/cairn/wip/2e/setting-seeds.md

 ## Conclusion

-Your realm is now complete...

-[ add concluding words ]
+Your first region is now complete.
+You may repeat the process as many times as you wish, starting with [Draw the Region](#draw-the-region) and connecting each region to taste.

-> - Everything beyond this point is just for reference; we'll have a separate naming chapter I think.
+> Everything beyond this point is just for reference; we'll have a separate naming chapter I think.
 Still, might be helpful.
-> - You can follow the [Factions](/wip/2e/factions.md) rules for generating Factions to populate your map, and the [Dungeons] or [Forestcrawl](/wip/2e/forestcrawl.md) rules to build each of your POIs.

 ## On Names